New! Exclusive Trophy Peacock Bass Fishery - The Uneuixi River

 Air-conditioned cabins are 10-feet wide by 16-feet long, with a front porch, two twin-size beds, and a full bathroom.
 Power is available at camp to charge batteries.

-In the 12' x 23' dining sitting lounge, you'll enjoy international and regional dishes, plus chilled wines, ice-cold beer, soft drinks, and Brazilian-style margaritas.
+In the 12' x 23' dining sitting lounge, you'll enjoy international and regional dishes, plus chilled wines, ice-cold beer, hard liquor, soft drinks, and Brazilian-style margaritas.
 Fresh bread and pastries are baked daily.
 Bilingual host.